 Comfort and Fit: A Fast At-Home Seat Test

-Farmhouse styling only works if the sofa fits your body and room.
+Farmhouse styling only works if the sofa fits your body and room, which is also the logic behind how layout practicality is tested on sofas.

-- Depth test: if you can’t sit back without a pillow behind you, the seat is probably too deep for everyday use.
-If you love deep lounging, plan on a lumbar pillow and a throw you can ball up behind your back.
+- Depth test: if you cannot sit back comfortably without a pillow behind you, the seat is probably too deep for everyday conversation.
+Compare the fit against a seat-depth guide or a deep-seat sofa if lounging matters more than upright use.

 Upholstery and Maintenance Choices That Age Well